 Parc National D´Andringitra

-Andringitra National Park sits in the southern highlands of Madagascar, about 60km south of Ambalavao.
-It covers approximately 316 square kilometres of granite massif, high plateau, and valley forest, ranging in altitude from around 700 metres at the park edges to 2,876 metres at Pic Boby — the second-highest point in Madagascar and the highest peak accessible to hikers without technical climbing equipment.
+The park covers approximately 316 square kilometres of granite massif, high plateau, and valley forest, ranging in altitude from around 700 metres at the edges to 2,876 metres at Pic Boby – the second-highest point in Madagascar and the highest peak accessible to hikers without technical equipment.
+The granite faces below the summit are the best rock climbing in Madagascar; the high plateau has a cold, clear, otherworldly atmosphere that is unlike the humid lowland forest most Madagascar visitors experience.

 Pic Boby